 In terms of putting a wrap on this type of content, Business 2 Community’s Tatiana Liubarets points out that the chance for success via this platform starts rapidly approaching zero when flawed calls-to-action (CTAs) enter the picture.
 As the big finale for the eBook, it’s imperative that your brand get this one right.
 If you threw in a few CTAs that didn’t communicate the value found within your brand’s offerings, or that failed to generate some form of action from the people on the other side of the screen, it’s no surprise that the response was less than lackluster.

-Additionally, Liubarets also explains that not referencing the CTA enough can also leave the message feeling a little underwhelming.
+Additionally, Liubarets also explains that when your article content writers don’t reference the CTA enough, it can also leave the message feeling a little underwhelming.
 Naturally, there’s a fine balance between spamming these selections within the eBook and coming up short, but disregarding this reality altogether and not finding the right blend of CTAs and content is just asking for trouble.

 A Dismal Supporting Cast

 Even if your brand didn’t fall prey to all of the traps listed thus far, there’s still the question of what happened to your audience once they finished reading your eBook.
 Did they receive a warm welcome from landing pages and other on-site content?
 What about their experience with your brand on social media?
 As you can see, generating great content is one thing, but going the extra mile and supporting it with a strong set of related offerings and services completely ensures that your audience has everything they need to build a lasting and meaningful connection with your brand.